fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 $ fanocli --jsmin
 ```

-With `[path]` not empty.
-If it is directory, it will scan that directory for any JavaScript files and minify them and output as new file with name using original file name appended with `min.js`.
+With `[path]` not empty, if it is directory, it will scan that directory for any JavaScript files and minify them and output as new file with name using original file name appended with `min.js`.
 If `[path]` is single file, it minify it and create new file with same name appended with `min.js`.

 ```
 $ fanocli --jsmin=/path/to/js